wingify/readme-central/docs/SDK Reference/fme-edge-support.md

 * Fastly Compute\@Edge
 * and other similar edge environments

 Edge runtimes are optimized for low latency, geographically distributed execution, and ephemeral function lifecycles.
 These characteristics require special handling of asynchronous operations such as HTTP requests for event tracking and telemetry.
-This guide outlines configuring and using the VWO FME JavaScript SDK effectively in such environments.
-It outlines the required parameters and settings to run the SDK successfully in edge computing environments.
+This guide outlines the required parameters and settings to run the VWO FME Javascript SDK effectively in edge computing environments.

+> For further details on the VWO FME JavaScript SDK, including specific configuration examples and advanced usage, refer to the [VWO JavaScript SDK Documentation](https://developers.vwo.com/v2/docs/fme-javascript).

 For further details on the VWO FME JavaScript SDK, including specific configuration examples and advanced usage, refer to the [VWO JavaScript SDK Documentation](https://developers.vwo.com/v2/docs/fme-javascript).